 Weaving multiple channels together for the onboarding process can enhance the user experience and lure them back to your app.
-Personalizing messages based on what users’ recent progress or status, like a reminder to complete registration, could be the final nudge they need to complete their onboarding process.
+Personalizing messages based on a user’s recent progress or status, like a reminder to complete registration, could be the final nudge they need to complete their onboarding process.

-Online retailer SHEIN optimizes the power of push notifications as soon as their app is installed — offering them a chance to save money on the spot, and ensuring that new users don’t have the opportunity to stray too far.
+Online retailer SHEIN optimizes the power of push notifications as soon as its app is installed — offering users a chance to save money on the spot, and ensuring newbies don’t have the opportunity to stray too far.

 5 – Be transparent about data

 App users are becoming increasingly skeptical about data-hungry brands, so be transparent throughout your onboarding about what data you need and why.

 Excluding non-consenting iOS14+ users, where no user level data is available for measurement, attribution or optimization, you’re already obligated to ask permission to access private info like GPS or a phone camera.
 But don’t pressure users into giving up permission without explaining how it will offer them a better mobile experience.

 Grubhub, the food delivery app, understands this very well.
 Its app gives you the option to enter your address manually as you onboard (and every time you use the app after).
 At the same time, the app gently nudges you to enable your location when in the app, explaining that this makes for easier use.

 6 – Show progress and celebrate milestones 🎉

 At its worst, onboarding feels like a tedious slog with no clear endpoint.
 When users feel like they’ll be onboarding forever before they even get to use the app, their attention starts to wander and there’s a risk they’ll exit — or, even worse, delete — your app.

-To mitigate this common problem, consider including a progress bar that shows a users’ onboarding progress.
-And after a user has taken an essential step, like creating a profile, uploading a photo, or even curating a playlist, why not drop some confetti or offer a joyful on-screen “ta-da” to keep users motivated and engaged.
+To reassure users, consider including a progress bar that shows how far they’ve got.
+After a user has taken an essential step, like creating a profile, uploading a photo, or even curating a playlist, why not drop some confetti or offer a joyful on-screen “ta-da” to keep users motivated and engaged.

 The bad and the ugly – Common mistakes in mobile app onboarding